gohugoio/hugo/content/en/getting-started/installing.md

 ---
 title: Install Hugo
 linktitle: Install Hugo
-description: Install Hugo on macOS, Windows, Linux, FreeBSD, and on any machine where the Go compiler tool chain can run.
+description: Install Hugo on macOS, Windows, Linux, OpenBSD, FreeBSD, and on any machine where the Go compiler tool chain can run.
 date: 2016-11-01
 publishdate: 2016-11-01
 lastmod: 2018-01-02